openlibhums/janeway/docs/source/manager/review/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Janeway has various controls for how review data is displayed to Authors.
 These settings are:

-- Hide Review Data Pre Release
+- Hide Review Data from Authors Before Release
     - When this setting is enabled authors will so no information about active peer reviews until the editor makes them available, otherwise they will see a list of review assignments.
-- Enable Peer Review Data Block
+- Enable Peer Review Data on Author Page
     - When this setting is enabled authors will have access to view more information about the reviews for their article (requested, due, and complete dates) on the Article page.
 If it is left off they will only have access to the review comments.
-- Enable Peer Review Data on Review Page
+- Enable Peer Review Data on Review Pages
     - When this setting is enabled authors will have access to view more information about their reviews on the review page.

-The settings "Enable Peer Review Data Block" and "Enable Peer Review Data on Review Page" do similar things but on different pages.
+The settings "Enable Peer Review Data on Author Page" and "Enable Peer Review Data on Review Pages" do similar things but on different pages.
 "Enable Peer Review Data Block" is used on the author's article page, which they have access to from the point of submission.
-"Enable Peer Review Data on Review Page" is used on the review page which authors only get access to after an editor grants the author access.
+"Enable Peer Review Data on Review Pages" is used on the review page which authors only get access to after an editor grants the author access.
 Both are off by default.

 Review Forms
 ------------